Actions and Detail Panel

 On the tour we will:

-* The birthplace of the “opium-eater”, Thomas de Quincey.
+* Find the birthplace of the “opium-eater”, Thomas de Quincey.

 * Admire the Shakespeare window in Central Library (and hear how Anthony Burgess lost his virginity!).

-* Marvel at one of W. H. Auden’s greatest works, lovingly detailed in the Midland Hotel.
+* Marvel at one of W. H. Auden’s greatest works, lovingly displayed in the Midland Hotel.

 * Recall Annie Horniman’s ground-breaking repertory company at the site of the Gaiety Theatre.